 3. Lessons I learned about teaching in general were…

 Personal interest in students goes a long way.
 If

-you really want students to take an interest in learning than you need to take an interest in them.
+you really want students to take an interest in learning then you need to take an interest in them.
 Greet them at the door with a handshake and say hello.
 Ask them how their day is.
 Ask them about what they did that weekend.
 Notice when they are absent and welcome them back.
 I hold a morning meeting a few days a week where we spend the first five minutes talking with each other and discussing topics outside of school.
 It has really made a difference.